GenesisFR/DS1TroubleshootingGuide/README.md

 Download and run the [reg patch](https://github.com/GenesisFR/RegPatches) from [\<path-to-game\>](#glossary) to make the editor find your game.

-To fix the "Unable to find video card entry for your hardware" warning in Siege Editor, you need to add an entry corresponding to your GPU in "[\<path-to-game\>](#glossary)\system_detail.gas".
+To fix the "Unable to find video card entry for your hardware" warning in Siege Editor, you need to add an entry corresponding to your GPU in [\<path-to-game\>](#glossary)\system_detail.gas`.
 The device name and both IDs are shown in the error message and must be prefixed with `0x`.

 Where you add it is important, otherwise it may disable some effects (like complex shadows).
 Look up the section corresponding to the vendor of your graphics card (nVidia, ATI or Intel).
 In my case, I added this entry to the beginning of the `nVidia` vendor section (before the other `[device*]` entries):